i05nagai/memorandum/language/english_speaking.md

     * nuclear fission
     * They get electrical power from fission rods, and then they throw the fission rods into the briny sea
     * In the mid-1950's nuclear fission had still to be turned int oa commercial power source
+* pothole
+    * a hole in a road surface that results from gradual damage caused by traffic and/or weather
+        * the car's suspension was so good that when you hit a pothole you hardly notice it
+    * a deep hole formed underground in limestone areas by the gradual rubbing and dissolving action of water flowing through the stone
+    * a problem
 * soak
+    * take a soak
     * Soak the clothes in cold water
     * The blood soaked through the bandage
     * a rag soaked with oil